-• Improve referral systems: the region's One-Stop Operator will work with partners to devise a referral system that is trackable and develop shared goals by which to measure progress.
+• Improve referral systems: the region's One-Stop Operator will work with partners to track referral outcomes and continue staff training to strengthen referrals among partners.

 D. Coordination of Workforce Development and Education Partners

 As formalized in the one-stop partner MOU, CCWB coordinates with Maine Adult Education programs (Hubs 7, 8, and 9) in the region as well as the Maine Community College System (MCCS) office and local community colleges, Southern Maine Community College (SMCC) and York County Community College (YCCC).